Hot Work: Fire Watch, Combustibles, and Permit Controls

 • Hot work controls must cover the work point, adjacent spaces, lower levels, concealed voids, and the post-work fire watch period.

-• Combustibles should be removed when possible and protected when removal is not feasible.
+• Combustibles should be moved at least 35 feet away or protected with fire-resistant covers when removal is not feasible.

-• Sparks, slag, heat transfer, and gas cylinders can create fire hazards away from the visible welding or cutting location.
+• Sparks can travel and slag can fall, so heat transfer, deck openings, and gas cylinders create fire hazards away from the visible flame.

-• Hot work in or near confined spaces, tanks, roofs, temporary enclosures, and renovation areas requires extra scrutiny.
+• Hot work in or near confined spaces, tanks, roofs, and renovation areas requires atmospheric testing and extra scrutiny.

 Hot Work Controls in Construction

-Hot work includes welding, cutting, brazing, soldering, grinding, torch-applied roofing, and other tasks that can ignite combustible material.
-The visible spark is only part of the hazard.
-Heat can travel through steel, sparks can fall through deck openings, slag can roll under materials, and smoldering fires can develop after the crew leaves.
-The CHST should view hot work as a controlled operation with a defined area, defined time, and defined responsibilities.
+Hot work includes welding, cutting, brazing, soldering, grinding, torch-applied roofing, and any task that can ignite combustible material.
+The CHST exam draws on 29 CFR 1926 Subpart J (welding and cutting) and Subpart F (fire protection), plus NFPA 51B as the consensus standard for hot work.
+The visible spark is only part of the hazard: sparks can travel up to roughly 35 feet horizontally, heat conducts through steel, slag rolls under stored materials, and smoldering fires can flare hours after the crew leaves.
+View hot work as a controlled operation with a defined area, defined time, and defined responsibilities.

 Permit Thinking

 A hot work permit is useful only if it reflects the field.
-It should verify that the work location was inspected, combustibles were removed or protected, fire extinguishers or hose lines are available, alarms or sprinklers are addressed if impaired, ventilation is provided where needed, cylinders are handled correctly, and a fire watch is assigned.
-Permits should not become paperwork completed after the torch is already lit.
+It should verify that the location was inspected, combustibles were removed or protected, fire extinguishers or charged hose lines are immediately available, alarms or sprinklers are addressed if impaired, ventilation is provided where needed, gas cylinders are handled correctly, and a fire watch is assigned.
+Permits must not become paperwork completed after the torch is already lit.

 Permit CheckField ReasonCHST Look-For

-Combustibles controlledSparks and heat need fuelTrash, insulation, forms, packaging
+Combustibles cleared 35 ftSparks and heat need fuelTrash, insulation, forms, packaging

-Openings protectedSparks travel downward or sidewaysGaps, sleeves, shafts, floor holes
+Openings protectedSparks travel down and sidewaysGaps, sleeves, shafts, floor holes

-Fire watch assignedFires can start after workTrained person with equipment
+Fire watch assignedFires can start after workTrained person with extinguisher

-Adjacent spaces checkedHeat transfers through walls or steelBack side of wall, lower floor, voids
+Adjacent spaces checkedHeat transfers through steel/wallsBack side of wall, lower floor, voids

 Combustible Control

-The first choice is to move combustibles away from the hot work area.
-On construction sites, this includes packaging, sawdust, form lumber, tarps, insulation, roofing materials, adhesive containers, rags, plastic sheeting, dust, and temporary partitions.
-When materials cannot be moved, use suitable fire-resistant covers, shields, or barriers.
-Wetting down may help in some cases but should not create electrical or slip hazards.
+The first choice is to move combustibles at least 35 feet from the hot work, including packaging, sawdust, form lumber, tarps, insulation, roofing materials, adhesive containers, rags, plastic sheeting, dust, and temporary partitions.
+When materials cannot be moved, use fire-resistant covers, shields, or noncombustible barriers; wetting down may help but must not create electrical or slip hazards.

-Hidden combustibles are a frequent problem in renovation and tenant improvement work.
-Sparks may enter wall cavities, chases, pipe sleeves, floor openings, and ceiling spaces.
-A worker grinding on one side of a wall can ignite insulation or debris on the other side.
-The fire watch or supervisor must inspect these adjacent areas before, during, and after the work.
+Hidden combustibles are a frequent problem in renovation and tenant-improvement work: sparks enter wall cavities, chases, pipe sleeves, floor openings, and ceiling spaces, so a worker grinding on one side of a wall can ignite insulation on the other side.
+Adjacent areas must be inspected before, during, and after the work.

 Fire Watch